 How to get to Badlands National Park

-Badlands National Park is located on the I-90 near to the town of Wall!
-When we visited the Park we decided to drive from Rapid City as there are more child friendly amenities there.
-It was an easy drive and we set off early so we were in the park before 8am.
+Badlands National Park is located on the I-90 near to the town of Wall in South Dakota.
+When we visited Badlands National Park we decided to drive from Rapid City as we found that there were a lot of child friendly amenities there.

-Planning a Trip to Badlands National Park with kids
+Planning a Trip to Badlands National Park with Kids Tips

 Best Time of Year to Visit Badlands National Park with Kids